Enggano people: Modern political orientation

 Enggano women play the role of the peacemaker dancers in the Enggano war dance.

 Today, the Enggano people, due to prolonged cultural isolation, are on the verge of extinction.
 They are alien to the neighboring peoples, for example, unlike the Batak people in recent decades, the appearance and growth of ethnic self-awareness are prevalent, especially among the mainstream Indonesians.

 Religion

-Among the Enggano people, approximately equal parts of the population profess Christianity (mainly Catholicism) and Islam (mainly Sunni).
+Among the native Enggano people, the majority of the population profess Christianity (mainly Protestantism) and Islam (mainly Sunni).
 Apart from that, there are places where animism, totemism, and ancestral worship are still being preserved.

 Traditional settlement

 Enggano settlements are structurally cumulus.
 Their houses have stilt frames, stacked and rectangular in shape (whereas in the past, they were rounded), while the walls and roof are strengthened by rigid leaves.

 Lifestyle

 The Enggano people engage in manual farming (maize, yam, peanuts, taro, coconut palm), hunting for turtles, breeding of chickens, and fishing.
 Handicrafts include weaving, pottery, woodcarving, making of masks and necklaces, weaving mats and ornaments from beads.
 Wood carvings by the Enggano people have resemble those in Polynesia.

 Enggano men wear kain loincloths of various lengths, and the length of the kain in direct proportion testifies to the economic status of its wearer.
 Enggano women always wear long kain.
 Men's outer garment is a shirt with long sleeves and a blind collar, while women have a shirt without a collar.

 Enggano food is mainly vegetable, and rice is usually bought.

 Due to limited currency circulation on the island, items are usually obtained through bartering rather than buying and selling.